Aga Muhlach: 1990s: Mature roles

-With a younger generation of actors emerging, Muhlach took on the challenge of more mature roles, increasing his stock as one of the top matinee idols.
+Amid an emerging generation of younger actors, Muhlach took on the challenge of more mature roles, increasing his stock as one of the Philippines' top matinee idols.
 Hiring publicist Ethel Ramos as his manager, he developed into one of the top dramatic actors of the 1990s.

-He was the male lead in light-hearted chick flick films Bakit Labis Kitang Mahal (1992) and Sana Maulit Muli (1995) with leading lady Lea Salonga, Bakit Pa Kita Minahal (1994) with Kris Aquino and Ruffa Gutierrez, Basta't Kasama Kita (1995) with Dayanara Torres, May Minamahal (1993) and Ikaw Pa Rin Ang Iibigin (1998) with Aiko Melendez, and Dahil May Isang Ikaw (1999) with Regine Velasquez, as well as starring in more serious dramas: Nag-Iisang Bituin (1994) with Vilma Santos, Sinungaling Mong Puso (1992) with Gabby Concepcion, Bayarang Puso (1996) with Lorna Tolentino, and Sa Aking Mga Kamay (1996) with Christopher de Leon among others.
+He was the male lead in the light-hearted chick flick films Bakit Labis Kitang Mahal (1992) and Sana Maulit Muli (1995) with leading lady Lea Salonga, Bakit Pa Kita Minahal (1994) with Kris Aquino and Ruffa Gutierrez, Basta't Kasama Kita (1995) with Dayanara Torres, May Minamahal (1993) and Ikaw Pa Rin Ang Iibigin (1998) with Aiko Melendez, and Dahil May Isang Ikaw (1999) with Regine Velasquez, as well as starring in more serious dramas: Nag-Iisang Bituin (1994) with Vilma Santos, Sinungaling Mong Puso (1992) with Gabby Concepcion, Bayarang Puso (1996) with Lorna Tolentino, and Sa Aking Mga Kamay (1996) with Christopher de Leon among others.

-He also branched out into television sitcoms including his first as a lead in ABS-CBN's Oki Doki Doc from 1993 to 2000.
+He also branched out into TV sitcoms including his first as a lead in ABS-CBN's Oki Doki Doc from 1993 to 2000.
 The series had a film spin-off entitled Oki Doki Doc: The Movie produced by Star Cinema in 1996.

-2000s–present: A "leading man" of his generation
+2000s–present: "Leading man" of his generation

-In the 2000s, Muhlach appeared in a number of television series such as Da Body En Da Guard (2001), Da Pilya En Da Pilot (2001), OK Fine Whatever (2003), and the continuation of Oki Doki Doc, That's My Doc (2007).
+In the 2000s, Muhlach appeared in television series such as Da Body En Da Guard (2001), Da Pilya En Da Pilot (2001), OK Fine Whatever (2003), and the continuation of Oki Doki Doc, That's My Doc (2007).

+In 2001, he appeared in another movie with Regine Velasquez, "Pangako Ikaw Lang."

+In 2009, he ventured into music when he participated in the all-star recording for the benefit of Typhoon Ketsana, locally known as Ondoy, titled Kaya Natin Ito! along with other OPM artists.

 After 18 years at ABS-CBN, Muhlach transferred to TV5 in 2011 to focus more on hosting.
 His last project with ABS-CBN was M3: Malay Mo Ma-develop in 2010, and In the Name of Love with Star Cinema.

-In 2013, there were discussions about Muhlach teaming up with his former leading actress, Lea Salonga for the third time.
+In 2013, discussions arose over Muhlach teaming up with his former leading actress, Lea Salonga for the third time.

+In 2024, Muhlach and his family announced that they will star as the Persival family in the sitcom Da Pers Family, directed by Danni Caparas and produced by TV5, Cignal TV, Studio Viva, and Sari-Sari Network.